LeonardoSaccotelli/Near-Me/README.md

 The application performs some query tests by simulating the user's GPS position and extrapolating information about restaurants within a certain radius of the user's location.
 The geospatial indexes offered by Redis are used to perform these queries.

-Project developed during the Database Design with New Generation Models course @ [Department of Computer Science](https://www.uniba.it/ricerca/dipartimenti/informatica) @ [University of Bari "Aldo Moro"](http://www.uniba.it/) under the supervision of dr. [Nicola Fanizzi](http://lacam.di.uniba.it:8000/people/nicola.html).

 ## Prerequisites